 Following in the footsteps of other automakers, such as Volvo, Volkswagen, GM or Mercedes, Nissan is announcing a plan to cut most funding for new internal combustion engines.
 The company will still develop the engines it already has, especially in order to comply with the stringent Euro 7 emissions regulations coming in 2025.InsideEVs Feb 2022: Nissan To End ICE Development Except For US Pickups And SUVs

 I think Mazda is in big trouble.
 The MX-30 is another “EVs are city cars” syndrome car.
-With the range extender rotary engine, the MX-30 could becomes a far better car, but hard to see it as a plaform of the future and achieving a PHEV in 2023 would not work miracles.
+With the range extender rotary engine, the MX-30 could become a far better car, but hard to see it as a platform of the future and achieving a PHEV in 2023 would not work miracles.

 Looking ahead, Mazda plans to launch a second scalable platform called Skyactiv Scalable EV Architecture that will underpin several products “with various vehicle sizes and body types.”
 It’s too early for the firm to provide additional details because the cars built on it won’t arrive until 2025 at the earliest.
 Some will launch as late as 2030.
 By that point, Mazda predicts its full product portfolio will feature some degree of electrification, and that EVs will represent about 25% of its global sales.
 It will be interesting to watch which side of the graph the MX-5 Miata lands on.June, 2021Mazda announces 10 hybrids and three EVs built on the same platform